-Fri., Mar.
-2 Atta Rainforest Lodge / Canopy Walkway / Iwokrama Forest
+Mon., Feb.
+15 Atta Rainforest Lodge | Canopy Walkway | Iwokrama Forest

-This morning we depart Surama to head to nearby Atta Rainforest Lodge where we spend the next two nights surrounded by pure nature with no sounds but the noise of the forest.
+This morning we depart Surama to head to nearby Atta Rainforest Lodge where we spend the next two nights surrounded by pure nature, with no sounds but the noise of the forest.
 But first, en route, we walk a trail to a Guianan Cock-of-the-rock lek where we hope to have another opportunity to see this beautiful bird as it displays ahead of nesting.
 We then continue on to Atta for lunch and a well-deserved cold beer or cold drink of your choice.

-After a rest, we spend the afternoon birding on the main road through the lwokrama Forest, just a short way away.
+After a rest, we spend the afternoon birding on the main road through the Iwokrama Forest, just a short distance away.
 The road has little traffic and makes an ideal place for us to wander at a birder's pace.
 The trees are impressive, their height deceiving as we sort through mixed flocks.
 Thankfully a number of large, loud, and colorful species exist here, including several species of parrots and macaws.
-We look for Black Manakin and Rufous-crowned Elaenia, as well as Blue-backed Tanager, Swallow-wing, Black-chinned, Scale-backed, and Gray Antbird, Guianan Streaked Antwren, Amazonian and Mouse-colored Antshrike, Reddish Hermit, Tiny Tyrant Manakin, Rose-breasted Chat, Black and Redthroated Caracara, Violaceous Trogon, Golden-winged Parrot, and Yellow-green Grosbeak.
-While birding along the road, we also keep watch for the elusive Jaguar and Tapir, which are often seen at dawn and dusk.
+We look for Black Manakin and Rufous-crowned Elaenia, as well as Blue-backed Tanager, Swallow-wing, Black-chinned, Scale-backed, and Gray Antbird, Guianan Streaked Antwren, Amazonian and Mouse-colored Antshrike, Reddish Hermit, Tiny Tyrant

+Manakin, Rose-breasted Chat, Black and Red-throated Caracara, Violaceous Trogon, Golden-winged Parrot, and Yellow-green Grosbeak.
+While birding along the road, we also keep watch for the elusive Jaguar and Tapir, which are difficult to find but most possible to see at dawn and dusk.

-Beside a small wetland we could find Dwarf Caiman, Uniform, Ashthroated, and Russet-crowned Crakes, and Zigzag Heron - all of which are difficult.
-This is a good night birding route, and there are possibilities for White-winged Potoo, Rufous Potoo, Great Potoo, Common Potoo, and Long-tailed Potoo, plus Spectacled and Crested Owl.
+Beside a small wetland we could find Dwarf Caiman, Uniform, Ash-throated, and Russet-crowned Crakes, and Zigzag Heron-all of which are difficult.
+This is a good night birding route, and there are possibilities for White-winged, Rufous, Great, Common, and Long-tailed Potoos, plus Spectacled and Crested Owl.
 Accommodations at Atta Rainforest Lodge (B,L,D)

-Sat., Mar.
-3 Atta Rainforest Lodge / Canopy Walkway
+Tues., Feb.
+16 Atta Rainforest Lodge | Canopy Walkway